isaac-mason/navcat/README.md

 The navigation mesh data is transparent enough that you can write your own logic to traverse the navigation mesh graph if you need to, like in the "Flow Field Pathfinding" example.

-### Can navcat be integrated with XYZ?

-navcat is agnostic of other javascript libraries, but should work well with any of them.

-There are some built-in utilities for creating debug visualisations with threejs.
-But navcat will work well with any javascript engine - Babylon.js, PlayCanvas, Three.js, or your own engine.

-navcat supports inputs that adhere to the OpenGL conventions:
-- Uses the right-handed coordinate system
-- Indices should be in counter-clockwise winding order

-If you are importing a navmesh created externally, note that navmesh poly vertices must be indexed / must share vertices between adjacent polygons.

-If your environment uses a different coordinate system, you will need to transform coordinates going into and out of navcat.

-The examples use threejs for rendering, but the core navcat APIs are completely agnostic of any rendering or game engine libraries.

 ## How are navigation meshes generated with navcat?

-The core of the navigation mesh generation approach is based on the [recastnavigation library](https://github.com/recastnavigation/recastnavigation)'s voxelization-based approach to navigation mesh generation.
+The core of the navigation mesh generation approach is based on the [recastnavigation library](https://github.com/recastnavigation/recastnavigation)'s voxelization-based approach.

 At a high-level:
 - Input triangles are rasterized into voxels / into a heightfield